 In South Sudan, tourism has emerged recently but is currently stagnant for security reasons.
 However, once peace returns to all parts of the sub-basin and the study area, there are natural assets which have huge potential in supporting the development of (eco-)tourism.
-These include:
+There is an very large potential for natural resources-based tourism.